mcharouk/aws/Certification/advanced_architecture.md

   * constraints on the iam role that can execute the template
 * template constraints
   * restricts parameters that can be provided to a template
-* stack set constraints
+* stack set constraints : select the account and regions where the stack could be deployed
 * Tag options

 # IoT

 * TwinMaker
-  *  create virtual twins of a physical device to update or get information, event when physical device is disconnected
+  *  create virtual twins of a physical device to update or get information, even when physical device is disconnected
   *  create digital twins applications, for instance dashboards embedding 3D scenes with Grafana.
 * Device Management
   * Device Registry (Things)